 - Be honest about your recovery and let people know that you aren’t drinking anymore

-You are only as strong as your commitment to your own sobriety.
+You are only as strong as your commitment to your sobriety.
 If you are worried about sober holidays, make an effort to find ways to get support.
 Know your limitations and take the time to plan your arrival and departure from any parties you are invited to.

-Stay Strong with Your Relapse Prevention Strategies
+Stay Strong with the Relapse Prevention Strategies Learned at Our Florida Alcohol Detox

 Relapse prevention strategies help you maintain a calm mindset when you are dealing with stress in your life.
-Abusing drugs or alcohol is a poor coping mechanism, and this is why you need to learn positive strategies in order to cope with difficult situations.
+Abusing drugs or alcohol is a poor coping mechanism, and this is why you need to learn positive strategies to cope with difficult situations.
 Relapse prevention strategies are different for everyone, and a strategy that worked in the past can stop being effective for you over time.
 Relapse prevention can include:

 - Finding new ways to exercise and focus your mind on better health